Can a Modem Router Be Used as a WiFi Extender? – Overview

 Check your router manual or go through the settings to establish whether it comes with an extender, wireless repeater, or bridge mode.

-In this case, any gadgets you linked to your old router through an Ethernet cable will join your network.
+Any gadgets you linked to your old router through an Ethernet cable will join your network.

 The wireless repeater mode configuration changes the Ethernet cable from the previous step.
 This configuration comes with a warning to ensure users understand the consequences of operating your old modem router as a WiFi extender.